LivingLegacyMedia/vowbound/chapter_13.md

 The Coin of Heads showed him the damage: neural pathways severed, emotional connections disrupted, memories stored but inaccessible.
 Like a library where all the books existed but the index had been destroyed.
 Everything was there—just scattered, isolated, unable to integrate.
 He could see Torin's memories of his sister—dozens of them, bright and vivid—but they floated independently, disconnected from the emotional context that would make them meaningful.
 Torin remembered *events* with Mira, but not the *feeling* of having a sister.

 The Coin of Seeds showed him something else: potential.
 Raw, unformed potential.
 Like a burned forest where new shoots were already trying to push through ash.
 The capacity for growth, for reconnection, for rebuilding what had been lost.
-Not through restoration—that ship had sailed when Cassian severed the original tether.
-But through cultivation.
+The ship had sailed on restoration—that chance vanished when Cassian severed the original tether.
+But cultivation remained possible.
 Patient, deliberate growth of new pathways, new connections, new ways of being human.

 Cassian reached out carefully with the Coin of Seeds, feeding the barest thread of energy into one of those nascent connections—a pathway between memory and emotion, trying to link what Torin remembered about Mira to how he should *feel* about her.

 For a moment, something flickered in Torin's eyes.
-Recognition.
-Not just of his sister's face, but of what she *meant*.
+Recognition—of his sister's face, yes, but deeper: what she *meant*.

 Then it faded, the connection too fragile to sustain itself without constant reinforcement.